 These are the three main options to get there:

-• The other option is getting to Jinghong by bus.
-Several buses depart from Kunming every day, and it takes about 8 hours.
+- The other option is getting to Jinghong by bus.
+Several buses depart from Kunming every day, taking about 8 hours.
 Be careful if you take the night bus because some tourists have had their luggage stolen during the night stops.

 Top things to do and to see in Xishuangbanna